Defense Threat Reduction Agency: Ebola (2003-2014)

-DTRA has spent approximately $300 million on scientific R&D efforts since 2003 developing vaccines and therapeutic treatments against viral hemorrhagic fever, including Ebola.
+DTRA has spent approximately $300 million on scientific R&D efforts since 2003, developing vaccines and therapeutic treatments against viral hemorrhagic fever, including Ebola.
 Starting in 2007, DTRA partnered with the National Institute of Allergy and Infectious Diseases (NIAID) of the United States Department of Health and Human Services and the United States Army Medical Research Institute of Infectious Diseases (USAMRIID) to fund research on the drug now called ZMapp, which has since been used on several patients.

 DTRA also funded and managed the research on the EZ1 assay used to detect and diagnose the presence of the Ebola Zaire virus in humans.
 EZ1 was given Emergency Use Authorization by the Food and Drug Administration (FDA) in August 2014.
 DTRA first developed EZ1 as part of a 2011 "bio-preparedness initiative" for the United States Department of Defense to prepare for a possible Ebola outbreak.
 EZ1 was used to identify infected patients in West Africa.

 The Nunn-Lugar Cooperative Threat Reduction program provided for the DTRA to award a $4 million contract to MRIGlobal to "configure, equip, deploy and staff two quick response mobile laboratory systems (MLS) to support the ongoing Ebola outbreak in West Africa."
 The labs were deployed to Sierra Leone.

 Transport Isolation System (2014)

-DTRA was the program manager for designing, testing, contracting, and production of the Transport Isolation System (TIS), a sealed, self-contained patient containment system that can be loaded into United States Air Force C-17 Globemaster and C-130 Hercules cargo planes for aeromedical evacuation.
-The TIS was designed to deal with any U.S. troops exposed to or infected with Ebola while serving in Operation United Assistance, but it is for transporting anyone exposed to or infected with any highly contagious disease.
-It can hold eight patients laying down, 12 sitting, or a combination of the two.
+DTRA was the program manager for the Transport Isolation System (TIS), overseeing its design, testing, contracting, and production.
+The TIS is a sealed, self-contained patient containment unit that can be loaded into the United States Air Force (USAF) C-17 Globemaster or C-130 Hercules cargo planes for aeromedical evacuation.
+The TIS was designed for any U.S. troops exposed to or infected with Ebola while serving in Operation United Assistance, but it can also be used for transporting anyone else exposed to or infected with a highly contagious disease.
+It can hold eight patients lying down, 12 sitting, or a combination of both.
 DTRA worked with the Air Force Life Cycle Management Center (AFLCMC) and United States Transportation Command (USTRANSCOM) on the TIS; St. Louis-based Production Products was awarded a sole-source contract to produce 25 TIS units.